joakimengqvist/shapeshift-data-formatter/README.md

 #### Functions

 * **xml_to_json**
-	 takes xml as input and returns a json object with corresponding data.
+	 Takes XML as input and returns JSON object with corresponding data.

 * **json_to_xml**
-	 takes json as input and returns a xml with corresponding data.
+	 Takes JSON as input and returns XML with corresponding data.

 #### Other information